|

 game?

-Mickey's first major league game was scheduled to be against the Washington
+Mickey's first major league game was against

 8. What was Mickey's original uniform number